JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 ### UI Theme Reference Implementations
 When learning new syntax, it is often useful to have some existing implementations for reference.
 For example, refer to the [Theme description file](upsource:///platform/platform-resources/src/themes/HighContrast.theme.json) for the IntelliJ IDEA _High Contrast_ Theme.
-It may also help review some of the [UI Themes available](https://plugins.jetbrains.com/search?headline=164-theme&tags=Theme) at the JetBrains Plugins Repository.
+It may also help to review some of the [UI Themes available](https://plugins.jetbrains.com/search?headline=164-theme&tags=Theme) at the JetBrains Plugins Repository.

 ## Defining Named Colors
 Colors can always be defined individually as six-digit RGB or eight-digit RGBA hexadecimal notation.
 However, Theme definitions often use the same color in multiple places.
 Maintaining a Theme is more manageable if _Named Colors_ are globally defined in a `colors {}` block as part of the `*.theme.json` file.
 After that, the Named Color can be used instead of a hexadecimal description of the color.
-For example, defining the Named Color `basicBackground` and then using it to set the panels' background color.
+For example, defining the Named Color `basicBackground` and then using it to set the background color of panels.
 (Don't be concerned with the `"ui"` syntax in the example below; it will be discussed in [Custom UI Control Colors](#custom-ui-control-colors).)

 ```json